-10. Taxation of the family
+10. Taxation of the Family

 Husbands and wives are taxed separately and the tax position of any children is also a consideration.
 Marriage breakdowns can also have a considerable impact for tax purposes.
 We consider the relevant issues and the basic tax planning opportunities.
-If you live in the Essex area we, at Rowland Hall can help you plan a tax efficient strategy depending on you and your family's personal circumstances.
+We can help you plan a tax efficient strategy depending on you and your family's personal circumstances.

-Individuals are subject to a system of independent taxation so husbands and wives are taxed separately.
+Individuals are subject to a system of independent taxation so husbands, wives and civil partners are taxed separately.
 This can give rise to valuable tax planning opportunities.
 Furthermore, the tax position of any children is important.

-Marriage breakdowns can also have a considerable impact for tax purposes.
+Marriage and civil partnership breakdowns can also have a considerable impact for tax purposes.